43-Page Pediatric Dentistry WordPress Build in 120 Days — White-Label Delivery for a US Marketing Agency

 1. Custom design system, 43 pages, one build pipeline.
 The site’s 43 pages spread across page-type-specific layouts from the agency’s custom design: Homepage (1), About Us (1), Doctor Page (2 — Dr. Jessica Barzideh DMD and Dr. Sunaina Vohra DMD), Services Lander (1), Service Page (4 — emergency, restorative, preventive, and sedation dentistry), Treatments Lander (1), Treatment Page (22 individual pediatric procedures), Locations (1 + booking location), and supporting pages (first visit, insurance, membership, promotions, contact, and utility pages).
 Each page was mapped to its design specification from the sitemap row before a single line of Elementor was written.
 When the initial build revealed that the design was third-party-owned rather than the agency’s, the Templated Design Development phase migrated the site to the agency’s standard template library — a faster path than negotiating design licensing with the original owner, while keeping the remaining 43 pages on schedule.

 3. Two parallel QA loops, closed before launch.
 Issues were tracked in multiple agency-side backlog tabs: the Issues Backlog (9 rows), Design issues (1 row), and Meta issues (77 rows).
 Of those 87 tracked items, the critical-path items were resolved before launch; the balance were triaged and addressed through the templated-design phase.
-The 59-item launch checklist — covering design, functionality, content, and SEO categories — closed behind both backlogs.
+The 49-item launch checklist — covering design, functionality, content, and SEO categories — closed behind both backlogs.

-4. ZocDoc booking widget integration and geo-page discipline.
+4. ZocDoc booking widget integration and a clean geo-page rollout.
 The site carries a ZocDoc booking embed for online appointment scheduling — a conversion primitive for a pediatric practice where parent-driven urgency is high.
 During the build, the booking widget was verified against the practice’s ZocDoc profile to ensure appointment requests routed to the correct Westbury location.
 The retained tail later expanded the site with geo-pages for surrounding Nassau County towns (Albertson, Garden City, East Meadow, Jericho, Hicksville, and others), extending the local-search surface without breaking the original URL structure.

 The January 31 shutdown deadline meant the first-phase build had to land in 10 days — that ordering also meant the custom-design licensing issue surfaced after launch rather than before it.
 The templated-design phase absorbed that discovery without resetting the budget, because the per-page hour estimates from the original workbook transferred directly to the reconciliation pass.